Where special needs = exceptional!

 Denise Walk - Chair, Parent Advisory Council

-Denise is passionate about helping others, which is displayed by her dedication to ensuring that all of her children, biological, adopted or foster, receive the care and attention they need.
+Denise is passionate about helping others, which is displayed by her dedication to ensuring that all of her children - biological, adopted or foster - receive the care and attention they need.
 She is continually looking for ways to help others gain access to appropriate services while sharing her knowledge.
 Denise is eager to participate in activities that will further the education of others.
 She is a stay-at-home mom who has had the privilege of being the caregiver for over 100 foster children, most of which were children with special needs.
 Denise and her husband live in Tacoma and currently have three children - two on the autism spectrum and one that is developmentally delayed.
 They are able to provide and share their expertise with the support of their older children, friends, and a network of great providers.
-Denise's picture is coming soon.

 The Wyatt Holliday Foundation, dba Exceptional Families Network